techies23/react-chords/README.md

 This is direct fork of [@tombatossals/react-chords ](https://github.com/tombatossals/react-chords) which fixes some console errors, support with latest version react and supports typescript.

+This Library is being used in [Mye Guitar](https://www.mye-guitar.com/chord-library)

 ## Installation

 ### With NPM